 If you are looking back on your life so far and feel that you have not achieved the material and social rewards you expected, you may suffer some of the following symptoms.

 Buying A Harley Davidson / Sports Car

 The classic tell-tale sign of a midlife crisis is spending too much money on something you do not really need, so it makes you feel younger.
 But I am not sure that buying a sports car is really a sign of a crisis.
-If your motivations are that the children have left some, you have more disposable income and now you can ditch the family car and have some fun with something sporty, then fair play to you.
+If your motivations are that the children have left some, you have more disposable income, and now you can ditch the family car and have some fun with something sporty, then fair play to you.

 Cheating On Your Partner

-Do you feel that time is ticking and you need to fall into the arms of someone else before you pass from this earth?
+Do you feel that time is ticking, and you need to fall into the arms of someone else before you pass from this earth?
 If the answer is yes, then you probably have an issue.

 Drinking To Much

 Alcohol abuse in middle age is actually less common than you would think.
-According to U.S. Library of Medicine Research, most heavy drinking is done in the late twenties, and most people reduce the amount they drink as they approach middle age.
-So, if you are drinking heavily you may be doing it to cover up your real feelings about your achievements and status.
+According to the U.S. Library of Medicine Research, most heavy drinking is done in the late twenties, and most people reduce the amount they drink as they approach middle age.
+So, if you are drinking heavily, you may be doing it to cover up your real feelings about your achievements and status.

 “During the course of adolescence, teens’ moods became more stable for happiness, anger, and sadness, the study found.
 Although girls had higher variability than boys in happiness and sadness, the rate of change across adolescence was similar for both sexes.”

 So if you are finding that your mood swings or the variability of the intensity of emotions are increasing with age, you may need to seek help.